Hexagram: Origins and shape

-The oldest known depiction of a six-pointed star (dating back to the 3rd millennium BC.) was excavated in the Ashtarak burial mound in “Nerkin Naver” (in Historic Armenia).
+As a derivative of two overlapping triangles, the hexagram may have developed from different peoples with no direct correlation to one another.

-It is possible that as a simple geometric shape, like for example the triangle, circle, or square, the hexagram has been created by various peoples with no connection to one another.
+The oldest artifact with a hexagram symbol was found at Verin Naver, Armenia, on a dagger, dated to the 3rd millennium BC.

-The hexagram is a mandala symbol called satkona yantra or sadkona yantra found on ancient South Indian Hindu temples.
+The mandala symbol called yantra, found on ancient South Indian Hindu temples, is a geometric toolset that incorporates hexagrams into its framework.
 It symbolizes the nara-narayana, or perfect meditative state of balance achieved between Man and God, and if maintained, results in "moksha," or "nirvana" (release from the bounds of the earthly world and its material trappings).

 Some researchers have theorized that the hexagram represents the astrological chart at the time of David's birth or anointment as king.
 The hexagram is also known as the "King's Star" in astrological circles.

 In antique papyri, pentagrams, together with stars and other signs, are frequently found on amulets bearing the Jewish names of God, and used to guard against fever and other diseases.
 Curiously the hexagram is not found among these signs.
 In the Greek Magical Papyri (Wessely, l.c. pp. 31, 112) at Paris and London there are 22 signs side by side, and a circle with twelve signs, but neither a pentagram nor a hexagram.